Homeboyz Interactive: History

 James Holub, a former Jesuit brother affiliated with Wheeling Jesuit University, asked gang members in South Milwaukee how they could be helped, to break the cycle of poverty and violence.
 The youth suggested that they be trained for work they found exciting.
-It must lead to jobs that paid at least the minimum wage, and computer skills seemed the most attractive.
+To attract interest, the training must lead to jobs that paid at least a living wage, and computer skills seemed the most attractive.
 The non-profit Homeboyz Interactive was established to prepare professionals in web design, application development, and PC/network support.
 This non-profit outfit spawned the for-profit web design firm HBI Consulting, which provided trainees with work experience.
-It turned out more than 20 teachers yearly for computer and computer network programs for high schools and other clients as well as for computer service providers.
+It turned out more than 20 teachers yearly for computer and computer network programs for high schools and other clients, as well as for computer service providers.
 Some graduates of the program continued their education, some founded their own business, and others continued working at HBI.

 The Economist described this effort as "turning thugs into programmers" on Milwaukee's South Side, which has proportionally twice as many murders as New York.
 Holub had "buried his 28th gang member" before he implemented the Homeboyz plan, with the understanding that "nothing stops a bullet like a job."

 The programs would pass through about 80 prospects a year who successfully completed training and provide them with a job while studying for their high school equivalency test, before they were asked to decide in which direction to go.
 Most accepted a job or went on to community college but about 25 entered the Homeboyz training for computer programmers.
 Of first 150 graduates of this program none lost their job; their average pay after two years was US$63,000.
 Some preferred to return to full-time work at HBI.
 By 2002, a total of 142 people had graduated from HBI training and moved into full-time IT careers.